prayeole/ai-on-eks/website/docs/guidance/benchmarking/3-benchmarking-with-inference-perf/2-running-inference-perf-on-eks.md

 If using Mistral or Llama models, you must install the sentencepiece package.
 See "Handling Model Dependencies" section below for implementation.

-### Understanding the Inference Benchmark Framework architecture
+## Understanding the Inference Benchmark Framework architecture

-Before deploying, it’s important to understand the key configuration components that define your benchmark test.
+Before deploying, it's important to understand the key configuration components that define your benchmark test.

-#### API Configuration
+### API Configuration

 Defines how the tool communicates with your inference endpoint.
-You’ll specify whether you’re using completion or chat API, and whether streaming is enabled (required for measuring TTFT and ITL metrics).
+You'll specify whether you're using completion or chat API, and whether streaming is enabled (required for measuring TTFT and ITL metrics).

 ```yaml
 api: